p10rahulm/your-static-website/content/docs/create_your_website/add_content.md

 +++
-title = "Implement your own static website with Godaddy and github in 10 easy steps" date = 2018-06-08T19:44:35+05:30
+title = "Add your content to the website" date = 2018-06-08T19:44:35+05:30

-pageNumber = 1
+pageNumber = 11
 # -----------------------------------------
 # Summary section
 # -----------------------------------------